"From Entitlement to Deservingness" with Mert Koçak

 About this Event

-Join the Keyman Modern Turkish Studies Program for “From Entitlement to Deservingness: Queer Migration through Turkey to the EU and North America" with Mert Koçak, Keyman Posdoctoral Fellow, on Monday, May 4th at 4pm in Harris Hall, Room 108.
-Reception to follow.
+Join the Keyman Modern Turkish Studies Program for “From Entitlement to Deservingness: Queer Migration through Turkey to the EU and North America" with Mert Koçak, Keyman Posdoctoral Fellow, on Monday, June 1 at 12:30pm in Kresge Hall, Room 1515.
+Lunch served beginning at 12pm.

 Migration has long exposed the limits of the liberal international order.
 Refugee protection has sat uneasily within liberalism because universal rights claims have always been constrained by the nation-state’s authority to control borders, regulate entry, and define membership.
 If entitlement ever appeared to organize the system, it did so partly as a normative performance.
 With the intensification of displacement in the 2010s and the rise of authoritarian politics, that fragile performance became harder to sustain.
 As containment, border externalization, and selective admission became more central, migration governance has been increasingly redesigned through a dispersed and multi-actor field composed of states, international organizations, NGOs, and funding regimes.